 Pico de gallo is a type of salsa.

-In fact, the two can be nearly identical but what makes pico de gallo so unique is its texture and overall freshness.
-In general, salsa typically contains more liquid whereas pico de gallo is chunky, with each ingredient easy to distinguish.
+In fact, the two are nearly identical, but what makes pico de gallo so unique is its texture and overall freshness.
+In general, salsa typically contains more liquid and may be cooked or uncooked.
+Whereas pico de gallo is made with raw, uncooked chunky ingredients that are easily distinguished.

 Here is a recipe for how to make pico de gallo.

 - Ripe tomatoes – Chopped into large chunks, no peeling necessary.
-For a less watery salsa, be sure to de-seed your tomatoes.
+For a less watery salsa, be sure to remove the seeds (de-seed) from the tomatoes.

 - Canned diced tomatoes – The addition of canned tomatoes helps deepen the flavor.
 Using only fresh ingredients, while delicious, tastes flat.
-Canned tomatoes help with that.
+Canned tomatoes add some dimension.

 - Onions – I use both green and red onions in this recipe.

-- Jalapeños – If you’re sensitive to spicy food, you may omit the jalapenos and substitute with 1 (4.5 ounce) can of mild diced green chiles.
+- Jalapeños – If you’re sensitive to spicy food, you may want to omit the jalapenos and substitute them with 1 (4.5 ounce) can of mild diced green chiles.

 - Fresh cilantro – unless your taste buds identify this leafy herb as soap, then you get a pass.